-Fellas, it’s time to round up the crew and head out of town for the weekend; Fayetteville’s calling and if ever you’ve needed a guy’s getaway, it’s now.
-This city in the Sandhills of North Carolina along I-95 is busting with things to do, and no matter how you and the gents like to get a little R&R, Fayetteville has got you covered.
+Fellas, it’s time to round up the crew and head out of town for the weekend; Fayetteville’s calling, and if ever you’ve needed a guy’s getaway, it’s now.
+This city in the Sandhills of North Carolina along I-95 is bursting with things to do, and no matter how you and the gents like to get a little R&R, Fayetteville has got you covered.

 Need a golf course?
-There’s a dozen in and around Fayetteville.
+There are a dozen in and around Fayetteville.

 In it for the beer?
-Five breweries pour an array of pints from IPAs to Saisons to sours, making finding your favorite pint an admirable weekend quest.
+Five breweries pour various pints, from IPAs to Saisons to sours, making finding your favorite pint an admirable weekend quest.

 Read on for all the ideas you’ll ever need to plan your weekend with the boys in Fayetteville.